 g) To provide clear records of all matters previously undertaken for you and/or all documents you have asked us to keep for you

-i) To fulfil our obligations to government agencies, our regulators and our insurers.
+i) To fulfil our obligations to government agencies, regulators and insurers.

 j) To use in the investigation and/or defence of a complaint, disciplinary proceedings and claims.

-We will only share your personal data where it is appropriate to do so during the course of your matter, or where our files are inspected by outside bodies e.g. our accountants (who will only be looking at our financial records), our quality control auditors (we are accredited under the Lexcel Standard and the Conveyancing Quality Scheme), our regulator – the Solicitors Regulation Authority, government agencies, or where we are under a regulatory obligation to do so (e.g to government agencies, our regulators or our bank) or where we have your specific authority.
-As we have said above we do not share your personal data for marketing purposes.
+We will only share your personal data where it is appropriate to do so during the course of your matter or where our files are inspected by outside bodies e.g. our accountants (who will only be looking at our financial records), our quality control auditors (we are accredited under the Lexcel Standard and the Conveyancing Quality Scheme), our regulator – the Solicitors Regulation Authority, government agencies, or where we are under a regulatory obligation to do so (e.g to government agencies, our regulators or our bank) or where we have your specific authority.
+As mentioned above, we do not share your personal data for marketing purposes.

 Storage of personal data

 The safe storage of your personal information, both during the time we are acting for you and after the matter has ended, is very important to us, and we owe you a duty to safeguard this information.
 Personal data in paper form is kept in files within our premises and storage facilities except where it may need to be taken out of the office (e.g. court hearings, visits to you or third parties during the course of your matter).
-Electronic records are saved to our server which is kept on our premises, and which is protected by firewalls and anti-virus software.
-We do store copies of all our electronic records offsite, but the information is encrypted and the third party storing the information is unable to access the information stored.
+Electronic records are saved to our server, which is kept on our premises and protected by firewalls and anti-virus software.
+We do store copies of all our electronic records offsite, but the information is encrypted, and the third party storing the information is unable to access the information stored.

 Transfers to third countries

-At present we do not transfer any personal data outside UK and the European Economic Area (‘EEA’).
-If it should become necessary for any reason to transfer personal data beyond the EEA Zoé Lock, as our Privacy Officer, shall carry out an assessment of the adequacy of protection available in respect of the proposed transfer, and shall apply the criteria laid down by the ICO for making an assessment.
+We do not transfer personal data outside the UK and the European Economic Area (‘EEA’).
+If it should become necessary for any reason to transfer personal data beyond the EEA Zoé Lock, our Privacy Officer shall assess the adequacy of protection available regarding the proposed transfer and shall apply the criteria laid down by the ICO for making an assessment.